Course Information

 Credit for Coursework

 The regular academic year is divided into three quarters of approximately 11 weeks each.
-Summer session usually includes terms of 10, eight and five weeks, with class periods proportionately extended.
-Course start and end dates appear in the online schedule of classes.
+Summer sessions typically include terms of 10, 8, and 5 weeks, with class periods proportionately extended.
+Course start and end dates appear in the online class schedule.

-One credit is generally allowed for each discussion or laboratory period per week.
-The discussion period consists of 50 minutes of lecture or discussion; the laboratory period may consist of two or more clock hours.
-For each period of lecture or discussion, students are expected to spend at least two hours on outside preparation.
+One credit is generally awarded for each class session per week.
+A discussion period consists of approximately 50 minutes of instruction, while laboratory periods may consist of two or more clock hours.
+For each class session, students are expected to spend at least two hours on outside preparation.

 Course Description Terminology

-A requirement or course that must be successfully completed before taking the course.
+• Prerequisite - A requirement that must be completed before enrolling in a course

-A course that must be taken in combination (the same quarter/term) with another course.
+• Concurrent enrollment - A course that must be taken in the same term as another course

 Course Numbering System

-Courses Numbered 5-9 may be graded (letter grade) or ungraded (satisfactory/unsatisfactory) or audit only.
+May be graded, ungraded, or audit-only.
 These courses may be credit or noncredit.
-Courses numbered 5-9 may not be applied toward an MHCC career-technical degree or certificate except with approval of the area dean of the student's major, prior to registration.
+Courses numbered 5-9 may not be applied toward an MHCC career-technical degree or certificate without prior approval from the area dean.

-Courses Numbered 1-49 that do not carry credit cannot be applied to any degree or certificate.
+Do not carry credit applicable to any degree or certificate.

 Career-Technical Courses